cyberphone/java-cfrg-spec/README.md

 - https://tools.ietf.org/html/draft-ietf-cose-msg-24
 - https://tools.ietf.org/html/rfc8037

+The core issue is if CFRG algorithms should reuse the current EC classes.
+This specification is based on the the idea that the CFRG algoritms are too different from EC to be conveniently and locally retrofitted into the EC classes and interfaces.

+As an example CFRG algorithms do not feature `ECPoint`, `coFactor`, or `ECField`.
+Futhermore, the PKIX draft does not reuse the
-The core issue is if CFRG algorithms should overload current EC classes If distinct classes and interfaces are considered, "OKP" from RFC 8037 would be most logical.
+ASN.1 definitions for EC either., dIf distinct classes and interfaces are considered, "OKP" from RFC 8037 would be most logical.
 Examples:
 `OKPKey`, `OKPPublicKey`, and `OKPPrivateKey`

 ```